orimanabu/libvirt_utils/README.md

   1. copy image file and XML definition file, and
   2. run kvm_image_adjuster.py to modify IP address, hostname, etc.

-If you are going to set the following parameters to test.img and test.xml:
+For example, if you are going to set the following parameters to "test.img" and "test.xml":

 <dl>
   <dt>eth0</dt>